LeidyDoradoM/Cryptocurrencies_Challenge/README.md

 After the dimensionality reduction, we find an appropriate value for K (number of clusters) by using an **Elbow Curve**.
 Figure 3 shows this curve with the chosen K highlighted in red.

 ![elbow](Images/elbowCurve.png)
 Figure 3.
-Classification of Cryptocurrencies DataFrame using the K-means Algorithm
+Elbow Curve showing the chosen **k** parameter

 With  `K = 4`, the K-means algorithm is run to predict the four clusters for the cryptocurrencies.

 ![clustering](Images/clustered_wClasses.png)
-Figure 3.
+Figure 4.
 Classification of Cryptocurrencies DataFrame using the K-means Algorithm

 ## Visualizing Cryptocurrencies Results